-A Strong Voice for Rural Alaska
+A Strong Voice for the Interior

 Rebecca Schwanke

-Republican Candidate for Alaska State House District 36
+Republican for Alaska State House District 36

 Born in Fairbanks and raised in Tok, I have been a life-long Alaskan raised to love and rely on the outdoors.
 From subsistence hunting and fishing, to trapping and gardening, my peace is outdoors.
-Whether you were born into it, or you have come to this way of life for a sense of clarity, I have found it has given me immense strength, fortitude and perseverence.
+Whether you were born into it, or you have come to this way of life for a sense of clarity, I have found it has given me immense strength, fortitude and perseverance.

-My childhood was spent in Tok, where my mother served as the Magistrate and my father the Alaska Department of Fish & Game Area Wildlife Biologist.
+My childhood was spent in Tok, where my mother Madge Kelleyhouse served as the Magistrate and my father Dave Kelleyhouse, the Alaska Department of Fish & Game Area Wildlife Biologist.
 It is in the interior where I learned how to run rivers, and what it’s like to have a raging wildfire bearing down on the only home I’ve ever known.
 Mother Nature in Alaska is a force to be reckoned with.
 Our environment is continually changing and we cannot always predict the outcome of extreme weather events, nor long slow changes in our weather patterns.
 However, our experiences, our foresight as well as our resiliency are our greatest strengths in keeping Alaska strong.

 From an outdoor childhood pre-smartphone, to highschool at Juneau-Douglas, to graduating with a MS in Wildlife Biology from UAF, I have witnessed many changes in our state over the years.

 Through passion and servitude, I have had the opportunity to help my community by volunteering as a Hunter Education instructor to nearly 100 local students from Mentasta to Chitina.
 I taught Conservation and Outdoor Skills in the highschool, and have participated in numerous youth shooting sporting events and improved the local shooting range through my time on the board of the Copper Basin Shooting Club.
-I am also certified to coach in the National Archery in the Schools Program, as well as in USA Hockey programs.
-Most recently, I have served two terms on the Copper River School District (CRSD) Board of Education.
-I am extremely proud of the progress and perseverance shown by our students and our educators over the last few years.
+I am also certified to coach in the National Archery in the Schools Program, as well as in USA Hockey programs helping build the rural “Alaska Heat” hockey program since 2014.

-I am running for the Alaska State House of Representatives for my friends and neighbors from the Chitina River drainage to the Yukon.
+I am running for re-election to the Alaska State House of Representatives for my friends and neighbors from the Chitina River drainage to the Yukon.
 I am running for District 36 because I want to do my part to make positive changes in our rural communities.

 Between my resource work in the Prudhoe Bay region and the Watana-Susitna basin, I have a strong understanding of the delicate balance between critical energy development projects and the needs of Alaskans who rely on the renewable natural resources of these same areas.